jrp2014/fptest/README.md

 and  'strtod' libraries, the spare 0 sits to the right (so the 23-bit significand 'f' is *left* justified in the 24-bit hexadecimal representation).
 The IBM representation *right* justifies the 23 bits of significand in the 24-bit hexadecimal representation; the first hexadecimal digit of the significand represents 3 bits.
-The IBM representation also has a fixed format, including trailing zeros.
+The IBM representation also has a fixed length format, including trailing zeros.

 Some test vectors also uses lower case versions of certain specification elements.